Choosy lover Montana Moore gives a tour of her private aisle

 Nevertheless, Montana’s milestones – or landmines, however you look at them – in the field of dating are a trip.
 They’ll have you and your friends remembering the ghosts of girlfriends/boyfriends past and all the crazy things you did for love.

-A girls’ night out winner that have you dishing details and a solid date night discussion starter.
+A girls’ night out winner that will have you dishing details.
+It's also a solid date night discussion starter.
 Check it out Friday, Sept.
 27 in theaters nationwide.

 “Baggage Claim” is rated PG-13 with a run time of 96 minutes.